uvaai/ml1/20 week2/10 Elements of AI/content.md

 discuss anything that might be unclear, that you disagree on or maybe just arguments you found interesting.
 Then, answer the following questions.

 **Q1.
-Which students assignments did you read?**
+Which students' assignments did you read?**

 **Q2.
 What were the Turing arguments they objected too?**

 **Q3.
-If there were any assignments that chose the same argument from Turing as you did, were any counter arguments mentioned that you did not include?
+If there were any students that chose the same argument from Turing as you did, were any counter arguments mentioned that you did not include?
 If so, what were they?**

 **Q4.
-If there were any assignments that chose a different argument from Turing than you did, were any of the counter arguments mentioned suprising or particularly insightful to you?
+If there were any students that chose a different argument from Turing than you did, were any of the counter arguments mentioned suprising or particularly insightful to you?
 If so, what were they?**

 **Q5.
 Did reading all these arguments and counter arguments change your opinion on whether or not the Turing test is an effective measure for intelligence?
 If so, why?
-If not, why not?
+If not, why not?**